 Dr. George R. Ayoub is a successful Doctor of Dental Surgery, a talented assistant professor and an accomplished businessman.
 He graduated from the University of Southern California Where he became a clinical assistant professor.
 Dr. Ayoub Moved to Arizona in 2005 where he opened over the years many offices across the state.
 More offices are set up as we speak.

 Dr. Ayoub’s professional success does not stop here.
 He is a board designee with Arizona State board of sedation permits.
-He has a diplomat with International Congress of Oral Implantology, A Mastership with American Academy of Implant Prosthodontics, he is a fellow with the prestigious Mish Institute and currently he is completing a mastership at USC for Orofacial pain and medicine.
+He has a diplomat with International Congress of Oral Implantology, A Mastership with American Academy of Implant Prosthodontics, he is a fellow with the prestigious Mish Institute and he completed a mastership at USC for Orofacial pain and oral medicine.

 Consul Ayoub also got many honors such as Certificate of Appreciation, Saint Joseph Maronite Catholic Church, Phoenix, AZ.
 An Outstanding Leadership Award by Hammana Club of Southern California, Paul Harris Fellow by Rotary Foundation of Rotary International, Phoenix Magazine top dentist Consumer research council of America top dentist.
 Outstanding Services, part time faculty member, USC School of Dentistry, Outstanding Community Service: Doctors Out to Care, USC.